FedRAMP/docs/docs/fedramp-definitions.md

 ### Trust Center

 !!! quote ""
-    A secure repository or service used by cloud service providers to store and share _authorization data_. _Trust centers_ are the complete and definitive source for _authorization data_ and must meet the requirements outlined in the FedRAMP _authorization data_ Sharing Standard to be FedRAMP-compatible.
+    A secure repository or service used by cloud service providers to store and share _authorization data_. _Trust centers_ are the complete and definitive source for _authorization data_ and must meet the requirements outlined in the FedRAMP Authorization Data Sharing process to be FedRAMP-compatible.

     **Note:** In FedRAMP documentation, all references to _trust centers_ indicate FedRAMP-compatible _trust centers_ unless otherwise specified.